 Edinburgh Castle, Castlehill, Edinburgh, EH1 2NG

 Dominating the impressive city skyline, Edinburgh Castle has sat on the volcanic Castle Rock since the 12th Century.
 Perfectly positioned high at the top of the famous Royal Mile, it was a major defence structure for the city involved in many ancient battles.
-It was used as a Scottish Royal Residence until 1603 and remains an important historic monument.
-Today it is open to the public and receives over a million visitors every year.
+The Scottish Royal family used it as a Royal Residence until 1603 and it remains an important historic monument.
+Today, it is open to the public and receives over a million visitors every year.

 Things to do at Edinburgh Castle

-- Explore the Castle Esplanade (area leading to the entrance of Edinburgh Castle).
-This was used as a place of execution in the past and a memorial was erected there for the 300 women burned as witches during the 15th to 18th centuries.
+Explore the Castle Esplanade, which is the area leading to the entrance of Edinburgh Castle.
+This was a place of execution in the past and there is now a memorial there for the 300 women that the authorities burned as witches during the 15th to 18th centuries.
 There are also many military memorials and statues.
 It is also the venue for the prestigious Edinburgh Military Tattoo held every August.

-- Within the Crown Room, see the Scottish Crown Jewels, also known as the ancient Honours of Scotland (the crown, sceptre and sword of state) and Scotland’s Stone of Destiny, which was used as a traditional coronation seat for Scottish monarchs for hundreds of years.
+Within the Crown Room, see the Scottish Crown Jewels.
+The crown, sceptre and sword of state make up the ancient Honours of Scotland.
+And Scotland’s Stone of Destiny, which was a traditional coronation seat for Scottish monarchs for hundreds of years.